mendelbrot/mendelbrot.github.io/README.md

 One thing i'm having difficulty with now is the social icons.
 I found the icons that the jekyll theme minima uses and I copied the folder to my assets but i haven't quite got the icon to render yet.

+**update:** the svs i was using wouldn't open in inkscape either.   now im using [simple icons](https://github.com/simple-icons/simple-icons)

 # styling markdown

 Oh I've got bigger problems then the social icons not rendering.
 I just discovered that I might also have to style all of the markdown!  apparently the [markdown-it](https://www.npmjs.com/package/markdown-it) library doesn't do styling, just plain html.
 I found [this article](https://dev.to/matthewtole/eleventy-markdown-and-tailwind-css-14f8) that talks about two styling solutions with tailwind.